Child and Youth ADHD Assessments

 Register

-An ADHD (Attention-Deficit/Hyperactivity Disorder) assessment is a comprehensive evaluation designed to identify whether an individual has ADHD.
+A child and youth ADHD (Attention-Deficit/Hyperactivity Disorder) assessment is a comprehensive evaluation designed to identify whether an individual under the age of 18 has ADHD.
 It typically involves a combination of interviews, questionnaires, behaviour checklists, and cognitive tests to assess symptoms such as inattention, hyperactivity, and impulsivity.
-The goal of an ADHD assessment is to determine if these symptoms significantly affect daily functioning.
+The goal of the assessment is to determine if these symptoms significantly affect daily functioning.
 This information guides appropriate treatment options, such as therapy, medication, or lifestyle adjustments.

 • Attention/concentration